WitnessNetwork/WitnessNetwork/README.md

 **Note**: Requires [Go 1.12+](https://golang.org/dl/)

-**DISCLAIMER**: The current version of Gaia running the Cosmos Hub (v0.34.x) is __NOT__ maintained in this repository.
-Gaia and the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) have been recently split.
+**DISCLAIMER**: The current version of Wnet running the Cosmos Hub (v0.34.x) is __NOT__ maintained in this repository.
+Wnet and the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) have been recently split.
 All future versions of Gaia, including the next major upgrade, will be maintained in this repository.
-However, until the next major upgrade, Gaia should be fetched and built from the latest [released](https://github.com/cosmos/cosmos-sdk/releases) __v0.34.x__ version in the SDK repository.
-In addition, this repository should be considered unstable until the next major release of Gaia.
+However, until the next major upgrade, Wnet should be fetched and built from the latest [released](https://github.com/cosmos/cosmos-sdk/releases) __v0.34.x__ version in the SDK repository.
+In addition, this repository should be considered unstable until the next major release of Wnet.
 Please bear with us while we continue the migration process and update documentation.

 ### WitnessNetwork Hub Mainnet